How to Become a Thought Leader on LinkedIn

 Creating and posting content that appeals to your audience is one of the fundamental components of thought leadership.
 Informational and educational content can be particularly valuable and personal-life content can be more engaging.
 If you aren’t sure what to focus on, asking your audience what content is sought after can be an effective way to decide what to write about.
 Conjointly, taking advantage of all formats is essential, from articles and infographics to images and video.
 In fact, video content is particularly rewarded by the LinkedIn algorithm because it is interacted with more often than other formats.

 Post Socially Conscious Content

 44.4% of LinkedIn members donate to charity almost on a weekly basis, the website that comes closest is Twitter, with 12.1%.
 This leads to the notion that LinkedIn users respond positively to cause-related content and this is supported by the fact that many of the top thought leaders in the world have shared support for one or more causes.

 Engage with your Audience’s Content

 American consumers say authenticity is one of the top qualities that attract them to a brand.
 This should be reflected in the content you post and how you frame your posts.
-Don’t take a “salesy” approach, focus on sharing insights and personal experiences.
-If users like you, they will buy from your brand without you having to take on a sales tone.
+Don’t take a “salesy” approach, instead, focus on sharing insights and personal experiences.
+If users like you, they will buy from your brand without you having to employ a sales-oriented tone.
 If you’re looking to use LinkedIn primarily for direct sales, feel free to check out our article on the topic.